Selecting a rest home or hospital is a very individual choice best decided by you and your family / whanau.

-The majority of rest home residents are women aged 85 years or older and a significant number have memory loss.
-Rest homes employ a registered nurse some hours each week, there is at least one care staff on-duty at all times More staff members are on duty according to the number of residents.
+Rest homes employ a registered nurse some hours each week, there is at least one care staff on-duty at all times.
+More staff members are on duty according to the number of residents.

-Dementia rest homes provide staff trained in dementia care and have enclosed garden areas with access to the street restricted.
+Dementia rest homes provide staff trained in dementia care and have enclosed garden areas with restricted access to the street.
 Dementia rest homes employ a registered nurse some hours per week and have one staff member on duty at all times, with another readily available on-site.

 These hospitals care for older people who need nursing due to illness and disability.
 Although they are called hospitals, long-stay hospitals are very different from public hospitals.
 They do not have doctors on duty 24 hours, or specialised rehabilitation.
 Hospital residents tend to be immobile and many of them are confused.